teddgarry2/mcserverstarter/README.md

 Permissions : Actions (read and write); Workflow(read and write)

 **Note**: DO NOT GIVE ANY PERMISSIONS OTHER THAN SPECIFIED.
-ESPECIALLY **contents** permission lets anyone edit your repo so check if this is your finally permissions
+ESPECIALLY **contents** permission lets anyone edit your repo so check if this is your final permissions
  ![image](https://github.com/user-attachments/assets/763a4470-551a-4489-82cb-a5625eaa36b1)

 in permissions tab